 Hacktoberfest 2024 & Hacksquad 2024

-Don’t forgot to star this reposetory.
+Don’t forget to star this repository!

-What is hacksquad?
+What is Hacksquad?

-What is hactoberfest?
+What is Hacktoberfest?

 1. Register for Hacktoberfest and Hacksquad 2024